By Lawrence Haywood, Jul 31, 2024

 Those with a sweet tooth, and a fairly sweet, sweet tooth at that, might want to try Che, a fruit, jelly and coconut milk concoction served hot or cold.
 There is an astounding amount of variety to what is, essentially, three ingredients in a plastic cup.
 From relatively conventional flavours like taro and milk to complete rainbows of fruit and jelly that you can order by using that special phrase “thập cấm”.

-Che Chuoi (banana with Che) definitely belongs to the category of best food to eat in Hanoi.
+Che Chuoi (banana with Che) belongs to the category of the best food to eat in Hanoi.
 This and a few other varieties can, unsurprisingly, be found on the street, but you should head to Che Thai Doi Can – 75 Doi Can for the full gamut of amazing flavours.

 Che Thai